ehpo/CatbNet/README.md

 This project is licensed under the LBB License - It is free to use for only researching goals.
 For more details contact:
 * e.pournoor@ut.ac.ir
+Ehsan Pournoor
+Laboratory of Bioinformatics and Systems Biology (LBB) Institute of Biochemistry and Biophysics
+University of Tehran